afcapela/zf2-user-module/README.md

 Introduction
 ------------
 This is an exmple of how a "user" module could work in Zend Framework 2.
-This is not **the** user module, or how it **will** work; it's just an example to help me think through different module use-cases.
+This is not **the** user module, or how it **will** work; it's just a prototype **to help me think through different module use-cases**.
 This is pre-beta, pre-alpha, not-fit-for-use-in-any-way-shape-or-form code!

 Stuff to figure out
 -------------------
 Some of this may be stuff we leave outside of the scope of ZF2 and up to module developers, but it's worth mentioning it all, none-the-less.
-In those cases, it may still be good to provide examples or suggestions for best practices.
-This list does _not_ contain any proposals for solutions.
-Please check the ZF2 wiki and ZF-Contributors mailing list; as there have been many suggestions and discussions proposing solutions to some of the issues listed below.
+In those cases, it may still be good to provide examples or suggestions for best practices (this repository is not meant to be such an example, see above).
+The following does _not_ contain any of the proposed solutions.
+Please see the ZF2 wiki and ZF-Contributors mailing list; as there have been many suggestions and discussions proposing solutions to some of the issues listed below.

 * **Overall**
     * How can modules cleanly "share" resources?
 For example, you have 5 modules